Did You Know?

 National Facts

-• 1 in 4 women (24.3%) and 1 in 7 men (13.8%) aged 18 and older in the US have been the victim of severe physical violence by an intimate partner in their lifetime.
+• 1 in 4 women (24.3%) and 1 in 7 men (13.8%) aged 18 and older in the US have been the victim of severe

-• Intimate partner violence alone affects more than 12 million people every year.
+• Intimate partner violence alone affects more than 12 million people every year

-• Women ages 18 to 24 and 25 to 34 generally experience the highest rates of intimate partner violence.
+• Women ages 18 to 24 and 25 to 34 generally experience the highest rates of intimate partner violence

-• Children witnessed violence in nearly 1 in 4 (22%) intimate partner violence cases filed in state courts.
+• Children witnessed violence in nearly 1 in 4 (22%) intimate partner violence cases filed in state courts

 State of Ohio Facts

-Source: https://www.thehotline.org/ & https://www.odvn.org/reports/
+Source: https://www.odvn.org/reports/

 Open Arms Facts

-• Open Arms provided a total of 9,877 individual services in 2023.
+• Open Arms provided a total of 9,964 individual services in 2024

-• In 2023, Open Arms received 1,481 crisis calls on our 24-hour crisis hotline.
+• In 2024, Open Arms received 1,465 crisis calls on our 24-hour crisis hotline

 Learn more about how many we served last year by clicking the button below.